CLU-MSCP/bedics/index.md

 # Professional Development Resources

 Below are a list of resources for your own professional developmment.
-There is a lively and active community of researchers on various social media platforms that share their thoughts and advice on research, statistics, and R.  You are encouraged to engage this community for both knowledge and inspiration.
+There is a lively and fun community of researchers and instructors on various social media platforms including Twitter and Facebook.
+On these platforms contributors share their thoughts and advice on research, statistics, and R.  You are encouraged to engage this community for both knowledge and inspiration.

 ## Professional Organizations and Conferences